Hochstetler Log Homes

-With today’s advancement in pre-drying logs and the added benefits and peace of mind it brings, you should think twice before considering green or wet logs, unless you’re building a shack out back or don’t mind dealing with settling jacks and willing to put up with all the added maintenance issues, select a kiln dried log.
+With today’s advancement in pre-drying logs and the added benefits and peace of mind it brings, you should think twice before considering green or wet logs.
+Unless you’re building a shack out back, or don’t mind dealing with settling jacks, and willing to put up with all the added maintenance issues, select a kiln dried log.

 If the question is which is the strongest, than the answer is that all three corners are much stronger than any stick-framed corner with a single 2x4 lapping on top and OSB sheathing on the outside.
 Accordingly the answer is buy whatever is the most pleasing to your eye.
 Dovetails, which go well with square logs, tend to give your home an antique look; whereas a saddle notch, often associated with round logs, gives it more of a western look.
 The butt & pass is more of a simple look that the early settlers used for a temporary cabin, giving your home a country flavor.

 Without pictures it’s difficult to explain the difference.
 Large structural timbers or poles throughout are what make a log home.
 A log home without the large timber is like a stone fire-place without a mantel, it simply doesn’t look complete.
 Potentially, a stick 2x framed loft and roof system with fiberglass roof insulation with a few decorative timbers thrown in could save you $15,000 on an average 2000 square foot home.
 However, the post-and-beam system using polystyrene insulation panels is much better.
 This is because with cathedral ceilings it’s very difficult to get enough ventilation so you don’t have problems with condensation using 2x framing and fiberglass insulation.
 The moisture from condensation can stain your ceiling, cause mold and render your insulation useless.